Starbucks Ethical Sourcing

 At Starbucks, We Believe in Sourcing the Best Coffee Possible in an Ethical Manner

-And it's our goal for all of our coffee to be grown under the highest standards of quality, using ethical trading and responsible growing practices.
-We think it's a better cup of coffee that also helps create a better future for farmers and a more stable climate for the planet.
+And it's our goal for all Starbucks coffee to be grown under the highest standards of quality, using ethical sourcing trading and responsible growing practices.
+We believe that the care we take in our coffee doesn’t just mean that you get a better cup of coffee, it also helps create a better future for farmers and a more stable climate for the planet.

 It’s hard to pass a Starbucks without grabbing a cup of delicious Fairtrade coffee.
 Not only is the coffee great quality but the Fairtrade certification guarantees small-holder farmers a fair price and investment in environmental and economic developmental projects that benefit the whole community.
 Today, I am so happy to be sharing an exciting new development.
 Fairtrade International, together with Grameen Foundation and Incofin, are launching a new Fund for smallholders.
 And guess who was the first company to put up their hand, and put in their money?
 Yes – Starbucks.

 Hi everyone.
 Monday 28th of February is the start of Fairtrade Fortnight and I thought I’d take the opportunity to tell you why I’d like you to support it!